bvdbasch/grav-theme-solid-state/README.md

 * Clear the Grav cache.
 The simplest way to do this is by going to the root Grav directory in Terminal and typing `bin/grav clear-cache`.

 Once this is done, you should be able to see the new theme on the frontend.
 Keep in mind any customizations made to the previous theme will not be reflected as all of the theme and templating information is now being pulled from the **tessellate** folder.

-## Demo Contents

-You can find the folder `_demo` inside the theme directory, where you can find the example contents for your site.
-Just backup . if needed - and remove the site pages, then copy the pages from the `_demo` folder and you are done.